Rudxain/RX-wiki/README.md

 - Disambiguate acronyms (glossary)
 - Explain objects/concepts in-depth (encyclopedia).

-It has all the features you'd expect from such a hybrid.
+It has all the features you'd expect from such a hybrid, except a search-engine, I'm sorry :(

 ## Why?
 I created this Wiki because I'm tired of clarifying stuff for people that aren't in "my circle", so now I can simply refer to any article here to delegate the job of explaining something.